ankitkariryaa/easyearth/easyearth_plugin/README.md

 ```

 ## Set up the docker container
-This step will build the docker image and start the container with the server running.
+This step will install docker-compose, build the docker image, and start the container with the server running.
 ```bash
 cd easyearth_plugin  # go to the directory where docker-compose.yml is located chmod +x ./setup.sh  # make the setup.sh executable